robmoffat/markdown-cv/src/rob-moffat-cv.md

 #### Wide Learning

-Next, I worked for **Wide Learning**, a Purveyor of online software courses.
+Next, I worked for **Wide Learning**, a purveyor of online software courses.
 Theirs was the typical story of .com excess, where they received huge amounts of funding one day, and then had to sell up when the market turned against them.

 I worked on the implementation of Wide’s e-learning Content Delivery System, the purpose of which was to render courseware that tailors learning content to the requirements of the student.
 We used **Java, J2EE and WebLogic**.
-(And **Enterprise Java Beans (EJBs)** which seemed like a good idea at the time.)
+And **Enterprise Java Beans (EJBs)**, which seemed like a good idea at the time.

 #### RI3K